 The Project site had been operating as a gravel pit for a short period of time.
 Project trip distribution for the gravel pit is assigned to the Project accesses from the Gravel Pit & Mining Production Questionnaire provided by the owner.
 The detailed Project trip distribution is shown in Figure 3.
-Note that the L in each figure represents the low production conditions and the H represents high production conditions.
+Note that the L in each figure represents the low production conditions, the A represents average production, and the H represents high production conditions.